 Foods high in sugar can be hard on your teeth so try drinking plenty of water between meals and snacks, chewing sugarless gum, and brushing after eating to help prevent cavities and tooth decay.

 It is best to stick with water, milk, or 100% fruit juice because sugary drinks may cause cavities and lead to tooth decay.
 If you wear dentures, it’s a good idea to visit your dentist on a regular basis so that they can be adjusted as needed to ensure they are fitting properly and working properly.
+Here you can find more information about periodontitt.
 Eating your meals at the same time each day will help keep food from lingering around in your mouth and sitting on your teeth as long where it can create problems such as cavities or bad breath (halitosis).

 Smoking can cause oral cancer, gum disease, and tooth loss.
 Most people will want to see a dentist at least once every 6 months for checkups because early detection of dental problems increases the chance of successful treatment.